sass/sass/proposal/module-system.md

 implementation.
 Individual implementations are free to implement this feature however they want as long as the end result is the same.
-However, there are specific design decisions that were made with implementation efficiency in mind—these will be called out explicitly in block-quoted implementation notes.
+However, there are specific design decisions that were made with implementation efficiency in mind—these will be called out explicitly in non-normative block-quoted asides.

 ## Table of Contents